Terry-Mochire/MediSearch/README.md

 ### Author's Information
 Terry Mochire, June 2022.

+## Setup Informartion

+#### Prerequisites
+* Basic Git knowledge, including an installed version of Git.
+* Your application must run on the OpenJDK version 6, 7 or 8.

 ### Technologies Used
 1. Android Studio
 2. Java
 3. Gradle
 4. XML
+5. Retrofit
+6. Robolectric
+7. Espresso

+To run the application, in your terminal:

+    1. Clone or download the Repository
+    2. cd into directory then run `cd StudentSytem`
+    3. Rebuild the Project Using Android Studio

 ---